nick-zanobini/nick-zanobini.github.io/_portfolio/2016-04-08-kinect-matlab-and-osx.md

 sudo port upgrade outdated
 {% endhighlight %}

-    *
-<p class="p1">Check to see if you Systems Integrity Protection is enabled by running the following in Terminal</p>
+    *Check to see if you Systems Integrity Protection is enabled by running the following in Terminal

 {% highlight bash %}